MasterZenpi/generative-ai-for-beginners/01-introduction-to-genai/README.md

 ### A statistical approach to AI: Machine Learning

 A turning point arrived during the 90s, with the application of a statistical approach to text analysis.
 This led to the development of new algorithms – known with the name of machine learning - able to learn patterns from data, without being explicitly programmed.
-This approach allows a machine to simulate human language understanding: <mark>a statistical model is trained on text-label pairings, enabling the model to classify unknown input text with a pre-defined label representing the intention of the message.<\mark>
+This approach allows a machine to simulate human language understanding: <mark>a statistical model is trained on text-label pairings, enabling the model to classify unknown input text with a pre-defined label representing the intention of the message.</mark>

 ### Neural networks and modern virtual assistants